Omaha Schools with HVAC Programs

 - Metropolitan Community College in Omaha offers HVAC certificate and associate's degree programs.
 The certificate programs are available in a number of specific HVAC categories.
 This school is about four miles from the city center.

 - Southeast Community College in Lincoln, 48 miles from downtown Omaha, offers an associate's degree program with HVAC training.
-Ninety-four percent of the HVAC graduates at Southeast Community College go on to gain employment or pursue continuing education opportunities.
+Ninety-three percent of the HVAC graduates at Southeast Community College in 2017 went on to gain employment or pursue continuing education opportunities.

 Comparison of Schools